TITLE Information Technology Support Administrator

 Education: An Associate’s degree or equivalent number of college credit hours is required.
-A Bachelor's degree, with an emphasis in a computer-related field, is preferred.
+A Bachelor's degree in communication, education or an information technology-related field is preferred.

 Experience: A minimum of three years of experience supporting a wide range of information technology in a fast-paced, cross-functional, and team environment is required.
-Experience installing and maintaining application software is required.
-Experience in web page design and development is required.
-A minimum of three years of supervisory experience is required, with experience in supervising information technology support staff preferred.
 Experience installing and managing hardware and software using enterprise management software is required.
 Experience working in a higher education environment is preferred.
 Experience supervising information technology support staff is preferred.

-Skills: The ability to organize and manage efficiently is required.
-Effective interpersonal, customer service, organizational, project management, change management, service management, and team-building skills are required.
+Skills: Effective interpersonal, customer service, organizational, project management, change management, service management, and team-building skills are required.
 Strong time management skills, including the ability to multi-task, prioritize, and individually manage a changing workload and schedule, are required.
 Excellent analytical skills and problem-solving ability are required.
 Excellent verbal, presentation, and written communication skills with proficiency in writing technical documentation is required.
 Knowledge and understanding of effective practices for IT service delivery and support is required.
 Knowledge and understanding of effective practices for IT security is required.
 The ability to maintain confidentiality in regard to information processed, stored, or accessed by the systems is required.
 The ability to work effectively with a variety of constituencies possessing a wide range of technical knowledge is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.